-- AOxidation of dissolved metal ions by an electric current
+- AReduction of dissolved metal ions by an electric current

-- BReaction of dissolved metal ions with the iron surface
+- BReaction of dissolved metal ions with surface iron oxides

-- CReaction of dissolved metal ions with surface iron oxides
+- CReaction of dissolved metal ions with the iron surface

 Which of the following is not a useful property in sacrificial metal coatings for steel objects?